t-d-k/LibreCrypt/docs/FAQ.md

 *Q: What does the error "The workstation driver is not installed" mean?*

 *A:*
-If you get the error:
+*NOTE: This question and answer applies to a future feature* If you get the error:

-"The mapped network drive could not be created because the following error has occurred:

-The workstation driver is not installed."
+"The mapped network drive could not be created because the following error has occurred: The workstation driver is not installed."

 This can be due to a bug in MS Windows Server 2003 (resolved in MS Windows Server 2008).
 Please restart the WebClient redirector service, followed by the WebClient service.